 This year, Fathom Consulting celebrates 20 years in business.
-In addition to happenings planned throughout the year, we’re sharing a series of blog posts to celebrate the last two decades and the years to come.
+In addition to happenings planned throughout the year, we’re sharing a series of blog posts celebrating what’s led to our success over the last two decades while looking forward to the years to come.

 As I reflect on what has contributed to our success over the last 20 years, a few things stand out to me.
 One of them is that the team at Fathom is truly a team of team of learners and leaders.
 My colleagues are excited about exploring their professional passions and have the freedom to activate the talents that are most meaningful to them.

 The associated challenge with this perk?
 It can be tricky to lead a group of leaders.
 While it’s thrilling to have team members all empowered to find their own expression of leadership, we do need to find ways to create a cohesive unit that generally moves in a shared direction.

 Since joining Fathom Consulting, I’ve had the opportunity to witness, noodle on, and address a variety of organizational changes and challenges just like this one.
 As someone who pursued a graduate degree in Organization Development, Change Leadership and Conflict Management, tackling challenges like these is the sort of thing I get jazzed about.

 And the solution I’ve arrived at for our “leading leaders” conundrum?
 Fostering an environment that focuses on strengths.

 It starts with self-reflection